Home

 More than 10 papers in popular science magazines, such as “Muntii Carpati” and “Geomemoria”, on paleobotanical, paleozoological, geological, and scuba diving topics.

-The research developed in Romania attracted the media: subject for 9 significant articles in one major Romanian daily newspaper, Romania Libera, and interviews for the Romanian Television National Channel no. 1, broadcasted on National News or TVRI (Romanian International Television).
+The research developed in Romania attracted the media: subject for 25 significant articles in several major Romanian daily newspapers (Romania Libera, Jurnalul National, Evenimentul Zilei) and interviews for the Romanian Television National Channel No. 1 (TRV1), broadcasted on National News or TVRI (Romanian International Television).
 3 interviews for BBC, broadcasted in 1999 and 2000, related to various scientific topics: Evolution, Paleobotany, Geology.
-Interviews for Radio Romanian Cultural on science topics.
+Interviews for Radio Romanian Cultural on various science topics (2010, 2012).

 1. Dragastan, O. and Popa, M.E., 1992, Early Jurassic floras of Southern Carpathians: a synthetic phytostratigraphic point of view, Alcapa Conference, Graz.